bghira/SimpleTuner/documentation/quickstart/FLUX.md

 #### LoKr (--lora_type=lycoris)
 - Higher learning rates are better for LoKr (`1e-3` with AdamW, `2e-4` with Lion)
 - Other algo need more exploration.
+- Setting `is_regularisation_data` on such datasets may help preserve / prevent bleed.

 ### Image artifacts
 Flux will immediately absorb bad image artifacts.
 It's just how it is - a final training run on just high quality data may be required to fix it at the end.